-A spinal compression fracture may result from weakening of the vertebrae in a spinal segment.
+A spinal compression fracture may result from a weakening of the vertebrae in a spinal segment.
 This is usually related to osteoporosis but may also be linked to an injury.
-Compression fractures typically occur in the mid-back, or the thoracic spinal segment.
+Compression fractures typically occur in the mid-back or the thoracic spinal segment.
 This area includes T1 through T12 vertebrae.
 It is not uncommon for a spinal compression fracture to occur in the lumbar spine.
 If this type of back injury occurs, your doctor may recommend kyphoplasty.

 Kyphoplasty is a type of vertebroplasty.
 Both are minimally invasive techniques that stabilize the fractured bone using medical cement-like material.
 In vertebroplasty, the material is injected directly into the fracture.
 Kyphoplasty includes decompression using a small balloon to restore both height and stability to the fractured vertebral space.

 Many patients who have developed pain or spinal deformity due to a spinal compression fracture are good kyphoplasty candidates.
 Results may be best when the procedure is performed within 8 weeks of the fracture.